shahrushit1996/House-Price-Prediction-Model/README.md

 THE WHAT

-The repository includes a data analysis project as part of the course "Introduction to R"
+The repository includes a data science project as part of the course "Introduction to R"

 The project is developed using R as the programming language.
 Tableau is used for data visualization.